TheOtherGuys-Hakchi-Projects/Hakchi-Retroarch-Neo-1.7.0/readme.txt

 New and improved version of RetroArch for Hakchi.

-The Neo build has been optimised to clean down memory were possible so the cores have the full amount of memory available for the emulators.
-Ensuring less slow down, more stability and more relaible game play.
-CompCom also made a lot of optimisation for the controls which reduces input lag and other things.
+The Neo build has been optimised to clean down memory where possible so the cores have the full amount of memory available for the emulators.
+Ensuring less slow down, more stability and more reliable game play.

-We will endever to include more optimisations to the build as when they arise.
+We will endeavour to include more optimisations to the build as when they arise.

 Works with both the NESC & SNESC!